 You can directly pass real estate to your heirs with a revocable trust document, or you can instruct the trustee to sell the real estate and pass on the sale proceeds to your heirs.
 Neither the real estate nor the sale proceeds have to go through probate.
 Your heirs can avoid the legal costs associated with the probate process.

-If you sign over the deed from your home to another type of trust, such as an irrevocable trust, then you no longer have an ownership stake in the property.
-In a revocable trust, you have the right to dissolve the trust at any time.
-This means that although the home technically belongs to the trust, you have the ability to take back the property at any time.
-If you dissolve the trust, then you must file a new deed at the county courthouse that lists you, rather than the trust, as the property owner.
+You no longer have an ownership stake in the property if you sign over the deed to your home to another type of trust, such as an irrevocable trust.
+But you have the right to dissolve a revocable trust at any time.
+This means you have the ability to take back the property at any time.
+You can also have the trust simply transfer ownership of the property back into your name.
+You must file a new deed at the county courthouse that lists you, rather than the trust, as the property owner in either case.